 - Anyone who wants to reduce the likelihood of becoming ill with Influenza or spreading Influenza to others.

-So, if you are asking yourself, “What travel shots and vaccinations do I need?” or “Where do I get a flu shot (influenza vaccine)?” call 888-499-PASS (7277) or find the Passport Health travel medicine clinic nearest you.
+So, if you are asking yourself, “What travel shots and vaccinations do I need?” or “Where do I get a flu shot (influenza vaccine)?” schedule an appointment with your local Passport Health travel medicine clinic.